Financial Aid and Scholarships

 Satisfactory Academic Progress Guidelines

-Educational programs at UNM-Valencia have been approved for persons eligible for VA benefits.
-Further information concerning the GI Bill Educational Training and Veterans Affairs may be obtained from the Admissions Office.
-Applications for the various VA programs can be obtained from the VA certifying official.
-If a veteran has any doubt of his eligibility for any of the programs, additional information can be obtained by calling the VA Regional Office at 1.888.442.4551.
+Educational programs at UNM Valencia have been approved for persons eligible for VA benefits.
+Further information concerning the GI Bill Educational Training and Veterans Affairs may be obtained from the Registrar’s Office.
+Applications for the various VA programs can be obtained from the VA School Certifying Official.
+If a veteran has any doubt of his or her eligibility for any of the programs, additional information can be obtained by calling the VA Regional Office at 1.888.442.4551.

 Financial Aid Disbursement and Refund Policies